 Ongoing costs include maintenance and updates of AI systems, additional data acquisition, retraining machine learning models as data changes over time, and hiring specialized AI talent.

 AI investments’ potential benefits and returns depend on the specific use case and business objectives.
-AI solutions by AI development company aimed at automation, insight generation and decision support can lead to outcomes like:
+AI solutions by artificial intelligence development company aimed at automation, insight generation and decision support can lead to outcomes like:

 - Increase in revenue through improved customer experiences, new products and services.

 - Cost savings from process efficiencies, reduced labour expenses and optimization of supply chains.